JGI-Bioinformatics/HybridLPA/README.md

 ## Usages

-Similar to [Sparc](https://bitbucket.org/LizhenShi/sparc/src/master/README.md),  given a sequence file the flow of analysis includes 4 steps.
-For each program use "-h" or "--help" option to get help.
+The HybridLPA is designed for partitioning the read graph.
+So a read graph is needed to be constructed before using the HybridLPA.
+There are two ways to construct the read graph: 1) Using [SpaRC] (https://bitbucket.org/LizhenShi/sparc/src/master/README.md); 2) To make the running environment consistent, we also incoporate the steps used to form read graph in SpaRC in this repository.

-### LPA Clustering
+### Clustering

-Find clusters by Label Propagation Algorithm.
+Forming clusters using HybridLPA on the mixture of long and short reads.
 In this step there are two options: PowerGraph LPA or *lpav1_mpi/upcxx*.

-*lpav1_mpi/upcxx* is my implementation of LPA in MPI or UPC++, which is build in the corresponding targets.
+*lpav1_mpi/upcxx* is our implementation of LPA in MPI or UPC++, which is build in the corresponding targets.

 PowerGraph(https://github.com/jegonzal/PowerGraph) also provide LPA program which can be got from github.